emiljanohoxha/skill-matrix/albin_mema_diary.md

 which have parent-child relationship.Previously we were rendering the questions using a single component.This change will make it easier to extend the app, and reuse some components on later stages of the project.

+# Day 5

+Implemented the logic to save answers in the database, while the user is answering questions.